knative/client/docs/cmd/kn_revision_delete.md

   -h, --help               help for delete
   -n, --namespace string   Specify the namespace to operate in.
-      --no-wait            Do not wait for 'revision delete' operation to be completed. (default true) --wait               Wait for 'revision delete' operation to be completed.
+      --no-wait            Do not wait for 'revision delete' operation to be completed. (default true) --prune string       Remove unreferenced revisions for a given service in a namespace.
+      --prune-all          Remove all unreferenced revisions in a namespace.
+      --wait               Wait for 'revision delete' operation to be completed.
       --wait-timeout int   Seconds to wait before giving up on waiting for revision to be deleted. (default 600)
 ```